Skip to main content

 Data availability statement: The data presented in this study are available on request from the corresponding author.
 The data are not publicly available due to local policy regulating patients’ data sharing.

-Address for correspondence: Mattia Lunardi, MD, MSc, University of Verona, Piazzale Aristide Stefani n°1, Verona 37126, Italy.
+Address for correspondence: Mattia Lunardi, MD, PhD, MSc, University of Verona, Piazzale Aristide Stefani n°1, Verona 37126, Italy.
 Email: dott.lunardim@gmail.com; X: @Mattialunardi

 References

 1. Patel JS, Krishnaswamy A, Svensson LG, Tuzcu EM, Mick S, Kapadia SR. Access options for transcatheter aortic valve replacement in patients with unfavorable aortoiliofemoral anatomy.
-Curr Cardiol Rep. 2016;18(11):110. doi: 10.1007/s11886-016-0788-8
+Curr Cardiol Rep. 2016;18(11):110. doi:10.1007/s11886-016-0788-8

 2. Kurra V, Schoenhagen P, Roselli EE, et al. Prevalence of significant peripheral artery disease in patients evaluated for percutaneous aortic valve insertion: preprocedural assessment with multidetector computed tomography.
 J Thorac Cardiovasc Surg.
-2009;137(5):1258-1264. doi: 10.1016/j.jtcvs.2008.12.013
+2009;137(5):1258-1264. doi:10.1016/j.jtcvs.2008.12.013

 3. Arai T, Romano M, Lefèvre T, et al. Direct comparison of feasibility and safety of transfemoral versus transaortic versus transapical transcatheter aortic valve replacement.
 JACC Cardiovasc Interv.
-2016;9(22):2320-2325. doi: 10.1016/j.jcin.2016.08.009
+2016;9(22):2320-2325. doi:10.1016/j.jcin.2016.08.009

 4. Lunardi M, Pighi M, Banning A,et al. Vascular complications after transcatheter aortic valve implantation: treatment modalities and long-term clinical impact.
 Eur J Cardiothorac Surg.
-2022;61(4):934-941. doi: 10.1093/ejcts/ezab499
+2022;61(4):934-941. doi:10.1093/ejcts/ezab499

 5. Palmerini T, Saia F, Kim WK, et al. Vascular access in patients with peripheral arterial disease undergoing TAVR: the hostile registry.
 JACC Cardiovasc Interv.
-2023;16(4):396-411. doi: 10.1016/j.jcin.2022.12.009
+2023;16(4):396-411. doi:10.1016/j.jcin.2022.12.009

 6. Guedeney P, Mehran R. Non-femoral TAVR: time to stratify alternative vascular approaches.
 Catheter Cardiovasc Interv.
-2018;92(6):1194-1195. doi: 10.1002/ccd.27960
+2018;92(6):1194-1195. doi:10.1002/ccd.27960

 7. Brodmann M, Werner M, Holden A, et al. Primary outcomes and mechanism of action of intravascular lithotripsy in calcified, femoropopliteal lesions: results of Disrupt PAD II.
 Catheter Cardiovasc Interv.
-2019;93(2):335-342. doi: 10.1002/ccd.27943
+2019;93(2):335-342. doi:10.1002/ccd.27943

 8. Brodmann M, Holden A, Zeller T. Safety and feasibility of intravascular lithotripsy for treatment of below-the-knee arterial stenoses.
 J Endovasc Ther.
-2018;25(4):499-503. doi: 10.1177/1526602818783989
+2018;25(4):499-503. doi:10.1177/1526602818783989

 9. Tepe G, Brodmann M, Werner M, et al; Disrupt PAD III Investigators.
 Intravascular lithotripsy for peripheral artery calcification: 30-day outcomes from the randomized Disrupt PAD III trial.
 JACC Cardiovas Interv.
-2021;14(12):1352-1361. doi: 10.1016/j.jcin.2021.04.010
+2021;14(12):1352-1361. doi:10.1016/j.jcin.2021.04.010

 10. Nardi G, De Backer O, Saia F, et al. Peripheral intravascular lithotripsy for transcatheter aortic valve implantation: a multicentre observational study.
 EuroIntervention.
-2022;17(17):e1397-e1406. doi: 10.4244/EIJ-D-21-00581
+2022;17(17):e1397-e1406. doi:10.4244/EIJ-D-21-00581

 11. Windecker S, Okuno T, Unbehaun A, Mack M, Kapadia S, Falk V. Which patients with aortic stenosis should be referred to surgery rather than transcatheter aortic valve implantation?
-Eur Heart J. 2022;43(29):2729-2750. doi: 10.1093/eurheartj/ehac105
+Eur Heart J. 2022;43(29):2729-2750. doi:10.1093/eurheartj/ehac105

 12. VARC-3 WRITING COMMITTEE; Généreux P, Piazza N, et al. Valve Academic Research Consortium 3: updated endpoint definitions for aortic valve clinical research.
 J Am Coll Cardiol.
 2021;77(21):2717-2746. doi:10.1016/j.jacc.2021.02.038

 13. Vahanian A, Beyersdorf F, Praz F, et al; ESC/EACTS Scientific Document Group.
 2021 ESC/EACTS Guidelines for the management of valvular heart disease.
-Eur Heart J. 2022;43(7):561-632. doi: 10.1093/eurheartj/ehab395
+Eur Heart J. 2022;43(7):561-632. doi:10.1093/eurheartj/ehab395

 14. Giannopoulos S, Mustapha J, Gray WA, et al. Three-year outcomes from the LIBERTY 360 study of endovascular interventions for peripheral artery disease stratified by Rutherford Category.
 J Endovasc Ther.
-202;28(2):262-274. doi: 10.1177/1526602820962972
+2021;28(2):262-274. doi:10.1177/1526602820962972

 15. McKinsey JF, Zeller T, Rocha-Singh KJ, Jaff MR, Garcia LA; DEFINITIVE LE Investigators.
 Lower extremity revascularization using directional atherectomy: 12-month prospective results of the DEFINITIVE LE study.
 JACC Cardiovasc Interv.
-2014;7(8):923-933. doi: 10.1016/j.jcin.2014.05.006
+2014;7(8):923-933. doi:10.1016/j.jcin.2014.05.006

 16. Maehara A, Mintz GS, Shimshak TM, et al. Intravascular ultrasound evaluation of JETSTREAM atherectomy removal of superficial calcium in peripheral arteries.
 EuroIntervention.
-201;11(1):96-103. doi: 10.4244/EIJV11I1A17
+201;11(1):96-103. doi:10.4244/EIJV11I1A17

 17. Cawich I, Paixao AR, Marmagkiolis K, et al. Immediate and intermediate-term results of optical coherence tomography guided atherectomy in the treatment of peripheral arterial disease: initial results from the VISION trial.
 Cardiovasc Revasc Med.
-2016;17(7):463-467. doi: 10.1016/j.carrev.2016.07.002
+2016;17(7):463-467. doi:10.1016/j.carrev.2016.07.002

 18. Yucel-Finn A, Nicol E, Leipsic JA, Weir-McCall JR. CT in planning transcatheter aortic valve implantation procedures and risk assessment.
 Clin Radiol.
-2021;76(1):73.e1-73.e19. doi: 10.1016/j.crad.2019.11.015
+2021;76(1):73.e1-73.e19. doi:10.1016/j.crad.2019.11.015

 19. Liu C, Sun Z, Wang J, et al. [Anythink for CT-based aorta root measurements before transcatheter aortic valve replacement: measurement consistency with 3mensio and impact on short-term prognosis].
 Article in Chinese.
 Nan Fang Yi Ke Da Xue Xue Bao.
-2022;42(11):1646-1654. doi: 10.12122/j.issn.1673-4254.2022.11.08.
+2022;42(11):1646-1654. doi:10.12122/j.issn.1673-4254.2022.11.08.

 20. Eberhard M, Hinzpeter R, Polacin M, et al. Reproducibility of aortic valve calcification scoring with computed tomography - an interplatform analysis.
 J Cardiovasc Comput Tomogr.
-2019;13(2):92-98. doi: 10.1016/j.jcct.2019.01.016
+2019;13(2):92-98. doi:10.1016/j.jcct.2019.01.016

 Advertisement